Chethz/ToyRobot/README.md

 ### Running the solution:

 The application is written in Visual Studio 2022.
 The application is a .Net Core 3.1 application.
 RobotLibrary contains all the functionalities of the robot.
-A robot Simulator is used to pass the given command to the robot library.
-Toy Robot Simulator console app is the main app and to start simulator this project need to run.
-When you run the console application, commands will be executed automatically and output displayed on the console window.
+A robot Simulator is used to pass the given command to the RobotLibrary.
+ToyRobotSimulator console app is the main app and to start the simulator this project need to run.
+When you run the console application, commands will be executed automatically and output will be displayed on the console window.

 ### Running Unit Tests: